dilevin/CSC417-a2-mass-spring-3d/README.md

 **Github does not render the math in this Markdown.
 Please look at README.html to see the equations in their proper form**

 ### A Spring and Two Masses in 3D

 The [previous assignment](https://github.com/dilevin/CSC2549-a1-mass-spring-1d) had you implement a simple simulation of a coupled mass and spring in one-dimension.
 In this assignment we are going to level that up to three dimensions.
-Specifically, the asignment 2 code reads in a a 3D *tetrahedral* mesh (created using [TetWild](https://github.com/Yixin-Hu/TetWild)) and interprets all the edges of this tetrahedral mesh as springs.
+Specifically, the assignment 2 code reads in a a 3D *tetrahedral* mesh (created using [TetWild](https://github.com/Yixin-Hu/TetWild)) and interprets all the edges of this tetrahedral mesh as springs.
 The user (you!!) will be able to poke and prod this bunny by clicking on vertices, in order to elicit, springy wobbly motion.

 In 1D, we used the one-dimensional position of the mass particle as our generalized coordinate.
-In 3D we will use the obvious extension, which is that the genearlized coordinate of each mass particle will be its 3D position.
+In 3D we will use the obvious extension, which is that the generalized coordinate of each mass particle will be its 3D position.
 For the simple case of a spring connecting two masses we will define the $6\times 1$ vector

 $$ \mathbf{q} = \begin{bmatrix} x_0\\y_0\\z_0\\x_1\\y_1\\z_1 \end{bmatrix},$$

 where subscripts are used to denote the particle each variable is associated with.
-Analagous with the 1D case, $\dot{\mathbf{q}} = \frac{d\mathbf{q}}{dt}$, where the time derivative is taken component-wise.
+Analogous with the 1D case, $\dot{\mathbf{q}} = \frac{d\mathbf{q}}{dt}$, where the time derivative is taken component-wise.

-The first **important** between the 1D and 3D cases, is the nature of our spring itself. in 1D we assumed the spring has *zero rest-length* -- in other words, it has zero potential energy when the distance between the 1D particle, and the wall to which it is afixed, is zero.
+The first **important** difference between the 1D and 3D cases, is the nature of our spring itself. in 1D we assumed the spring has *zero rest-length* -- in other words, it has zero potential energy when the distance between the 1D particle, and the wall to which it is affixed, is zero.
 This won't work for 3D shapes since it will cause them to collapse to a point (like a bunny in a blackhole).
 So we need to define a new potential energy, one which encourages the spring to maintain its original length.

 We are going to define a way to measure the deformation of our spring, relative to its rest, or undeformed, length -- such a measure is called a *strain* measure.

 Lets define $l^0$ to be the original length of of our spring.
-Then we can build a simple strain measure as $l-l^0$.
+Then we can define a simple strain measure as $l-l^0$.
 This has all the properties we want in an effective strain measure:

-1. It's $0$ when the spring has length $l^0$ (rather than being $0$ when $l=0$)
+1. It's $0$ when the spring has length $l^0$ (rather than being $0$ when length is $0$)
 2. It's invariant to rigid body transformations (i.e the strain isn't effected by translating or rotating the spring)

 Now in keeping with the variational approach to mechanics, we can use this strain to define a potential energy which we can use to construct our equations of motion.

-Let's define the potential energrighty for a single spring to be
+Let's define the potential energy for a single spring to be

 $$V = k\left(l-l^0\right)^2,$$